weav797/Module06-nexus-artifact-repo/README.md

 # Nexus Artifact Publisher

-This project demonstrates setting up a private Nexus repository from scratch and publishing Java artifacts using both Gradle and Maven.<br /><br />
+This project demonstrates setting up a private Nexus repository and publishing Java artifacts using both Gradle and Maven.<br /><br />
 Source: **Techworld with Nana bootcamp**

 ## 🔧 Technologies Used